 Research indicates that habitat can influence predator and prey behaviors and physiology, which ultimately affects how many of a prey species get consumed by predators.
 To develop management strategies that improve salmon survival in the delta, it is important to understand how habitat influences these predator-prey interactions.

-This study will explore interactions between native juvenile salmon and nonnative striped bass on the Lower Mokelumne River, California.
-The specific objectives are to 1) examine how levee habitat and salmon attributes influence predation rates, 2) estimate the population-level impact of striped bass predation on emigrating juvenile salmon, and 3) develop a model to assess increases in salmon survival under different management scenarios.
+This study explored interactions between native juvenile salmon and nonnative striped bass on the Lower Mokelumne River, California.
+The specific objectives were to 1) examine how levee habitat and salmon attributes influence predation rates, 2) estimate the population-level impact of striped bass predation on emigrating juvenile salmon, and 3) develop a model to assess increases in salmon survival under different management scenarios.

 The restoration of salmon populations is an important factor shaping water management decisions in California.
 This project examined a combination of factors that may lead to high juvenile salmon mortality.
 Identifying management actions that can reduce this mortality can help produce salmon populations that are more resilient to variation in water quality and quantity.